Western Illinois University: Macomb Campus

 The LAS degree also offers students the opportunity for tremendous intellectual development.
-The program is student-centered and structured to allow students to explore the issues that they are interested in exploring.
+The program is student-centered and structured to allow students to explore issues that are most important to them.
 By being so flexible, and again by giving students a broad, diverse set of educational contexts and experiences, students will be able to translate their work directly into real personal growth and development as well as the marketable credentials needed for future and current occupations.

 Faculty Excellence and Expertise

-Through participation in the LAS Program, students will have the opportunity to study with a highly qualified and diverse faculty who hold advanced degrees from prestigious institutions from throughout the United States and from around the world.
+Through participation in the LAS program, students will have the opportunity to study with a highly qualified and diverse faculty, who hold advanced degrees from prestigious institutions from the United States and around the world.
 Our goal is to create an environment where our students are able to develop and define their individual interests and emphases by working directly with faculty whose scholarly activities are on the cutting edge of those academic interests and emphases.

 Assistantships and Other Funding Opportunities

 Currently, the LAS program does not offer graduate assistantships.
-There are numerous funding opportunities available for students in the LAS program through awards, scholarships, and fellowships in the Graduate School and the individual departments of the three LAS core areas in the Humanities, Social Sciences, and Natural Sciences/Mathematics.
+There are numerous funding opportunities available for students in the LAS program through awards, scholarships, and fellowships in the Graduate School and the individual departments of the three LAS core areas: Humanities, Social Sciences, and Natural Sciences/Mathematics.
 Visit the fees and financial assistance page.